If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 The blog in question doesn’t need to have a ton of comments on each post.
 However, if it gets a good reaction across the board (including social media) then this is a good sign.

-The aim is to reach a loyal audience that will actively engage with your content.
+The aim is to reach a loyal audience that will actively engage with your content and build an emotional connection.

 5. Does the Website Have a Straightforward Editorial Process?